Updated: Dec 8, 2021

 The more motile, normally shaped sperm you have, the greater the chances are that one of them might make it to the egg, and if the count is low (under 20 million per ml), the motility is low (less than 40% motile) and the abnormal forms are high (over 95%), then the number of swimming sperm that can make it to the egg is reduced… you do only need one.. but if any/some/all of these parameters are below ‘normal’, then it could take longer to get pregnant.
 It doesn't mean it's impossible - just that it may take longer....

-Depending on how many more children you want, and how old the female partner is… you may elect to just keep trying, or you may choose to seek help from a fertility specialist.
+Depending on how many more children you want, and how old your female partner is… you may elect to just keep trying, or you may choose to seek help from a fertility specialist.

-It could also be that the sperm just aren’t doing their job, or that they are not being deposited in the right place at the right time.
+It could also be that the sperm just aren’t doing their job, or that they are not being deposited in the right place at the right time, or that the DNA that they are delivering are just not capable of doing their job.

 how could we tell if it’s the sperm that are the problem?: there would be no outward indication at all if the count, motility or abnormal forms are outside of the ‘normal’ range.
 A male ejaculate contains all sorts of other things as well as sperm, and there is no way to tell without actually having a semen analysis, exactly what those values might be.